“You won't find better sound quality, ANC, or transparency for less than $250.”

 But I really don’t like the Mall and Discover tabs, which are simply windows onto Edifier’s website for buying more of the company’s products.
 They have nothing to do with the functioning of the earbuds, and they make an already confusing interface harder to navigate.

 The Edifier NeoBuds Pro set a new standard for sound quality, ANC, and transparency at an affordable price.
-They lack some features, and I wish they had more control options, but they’re still an excellent set of true wireless earbuds.
+They lack some features, and I wish they had more control options, but they’re still an excellent set of

 Is there a better alternative?